Chris Eubank: Personal life

-Eubank and his first wife, Karron (married 23 December 1990 in Brighton), had four children (Christopher, born on 18 September 1989; Sebastian (18 July 1991– 9 July 2021); Emily, born on 19 April 1994; and Joseph, born on 23 October 1996) and have over the years starred in various television programmes.
+Eubank and his first wife, Karron (married 23 December 1990 in Brighton), had four children (Christopher Livingston Eubank Jr., born on 18 September 1989; Sebastian Sabali Eubank (18 July 1991– 9 July 2021); Emily Eubank, born on 19 April 1994; and Joseph Eubank, born on 23 October 1996) and have over the years starred in various television programmes.
 Eubank also has an elder son, Nathanael Wilson, born August 1988.
 Eubank is the cousin of English media personality Mica Paris.
 His son Sebastian, also a professional boxer, died aged 29 on 9 July 2021 in Dubai.

 In 1992, Eubank was involved in a fatal collision when he lost control of his car on the London to Brighton road; the car came off the road and killed a building site worker.
 He was convicted of driving without due care and attention, fined £250 plus £1,450 costs, and had six penalty points added to his driving licence.

 In August 2005, Karron petitioned for divorce from Eubank.
 Also in 2005, Eubank was convicted of taking a vehicle without consent.
 He had driven a beer lorry which was being unloaded away from a place where he considered it to be causing an unreasonable obstruction.
 In 2014, Eubank married his manager Claire Geary, but the couple divorced in 2017.

 In 2015, Eubank adopted the nickname of his deceased father, "English", to privately perpetuate his memory and to publicly differentiate himself from the budding boxing career of his son Chris Jr.

 In 2021, Eubank was prosecuted after he was filmed by CyclingMikey driving through a red light.